mueschel/OsmLaneVisualizer/README.md

 ---------------
 The number of lanes is determined by reading all tags of way containing a :lanes part and the lanes tag itself.
-For both forward and backward direction, the maximal number is used - this might not be the intended number of lanes but helps to find tagging errors (e.g. stray pipes)
+For both forward and backward direction, the maximal number is used - this might not be the intended number of lanes but helps to find tagging errors (e.g. stray pipes).